why include images of exhibition installations?

 Viewing an art-work in isolation is different from viewing it in context, particularly that of a solo exhibition, where proximity to related work can contribute extra meaning.
 Moreover, the exhibition space itself - intimate or expansive, neutral or imposing, dark or light - will also change how a work is experienced.
 With these things in mind, whenever possible I record images of my work in situ.
 Installation shots are unavailable for solo exhibitions at McIntosh (London), Hart House, (Toronto), Laurentian (Sudbury) and several at the WWG (North Bay).

-Stratford Art Gallery (1975) A Four Year Survey was the first opportunity I had to install a solo exhibition in multiple adjacent spaces.
-Douglas Kirton assisted me with the installation that included several themes as it brought together four years' worth of work.
+Stratford Art Gallery (1975) A Four Year Survey was the first opportunity I had to install a large solo exhibition in multiple adjacent spaces.
+Douglas Kirton assisted me with the installation that included several themes as it brought together work from 1971-5.
 It was also the first time I photographically recorded views of a complete exhibition.

 White Water Gallery, at the time a second floor, Cooperative, Alternate gallery space in North Bay, was the venue for several solo exhibitions (1977 to 1983).
-At the time, a single rectangular space on main street, WWG was midway between a domestic and a commercial space.
+A single rectangular space on main street, WWG was somewhere between a domestic and a commercial space.

-Anna Leonowens Gallery 3 (1996): a small asymmetrical space that provides an interesting opportunity for simultaneous viewing of most works in a show.
+Anna Leonowens Gallery 3 (1996): I had requested this small asymmetrical space as it provided an interesting opportunity for simultaneous viewing of most works in a show.
 For the content of this exhibition, it was particularly appropriate that a viewer's relationship to the manikins and to the framed essay was intimate rather than remote.

-Sutton House (2000): built in 1535 for the Principal Secretary of State to Henry VIII, is now owned and operated by the National Trust.
+Sutton House (2000) built in 1535 for the Principal Secretary of State to Henry VIII, is now owned and operated by the National Trust.
 It is located in a part of London where my late-19th and early-20th century ancestors lived and worked.
-Exhibiting in Hackney was a way to take work back in time.
-The gallery space had a unique patina: exposed bricks, plank floor, and irregular walls: exactly what is expected from a building in the care of the National Trust.
-Regrettably, Sutton House seems no longer to programme a space for contemporary art.
+Exhibiting in Hackney was a way to take work back in time and space.
+The gallery itself had a unique patina: exposed bricks, plank floor, and irregular walls: exactly what is expected from a building in the care of the National Trust.
+The last I heard, regrettably Sutton House seems no longer to programme any space for contemporary art.

 The Craig Gallery (2016) is a particularly accessible space in that it is exposed to adjacent areas of the building via a glass wall, glass doors and a circular window.
 Alignment-Beach-Harbour brought together three series of works that focused upon ideas about the Nova Scotia shoreline.
 To read the wall-mounted statements, click here.